AldrichPears Associates

 AldrichPears Associates is an interpretive planning and exhibit design firm based in Vancouver, British Columbia, Canada.
 They work for museums, science centers, interpretive centers, zoos, aquariums, botanical gardens, and children's museums around the world.

 AldrichPears Associates is best known for designing the exhibits at the Desert Living Center at the Las Vegas Springs Preserve, Nevada, a LEED-certified project that explores sustainable living in the desert and the Museo del Acero, a steel museum housed in a restored blast furnace, at Parque Fundidora.
 This museum interprets the scientific and cultural history of steelmaking in Mexico.

 Profile

-Ron Pears and Phil Aldrich founded AldrichPears Associates in 1979.
-The company has grown steadily and now employs 30 content developers, graphic designers and exhibit designers.
-In 2007, after 11 years with AldrichPears, Isaac Marshall became the third principal of the firm.
-They are a full service firm that works with informal learning institutions from the initial conceptual planning phases of a project through design development and the final building contract and administration phases.
+Ron Pears and Phil Aldrich co-founded AldrichPears Associates in 1979.
+The company has experienced steady growth and currently employs a team of around 30 professionals specializing in content development, graphic design, and exhibit design.
+In 2007, Isaac Marshall joined AldrichPears as a principal, further enriching the firm's leadership.
+The company provides comprehensive services, collaborating closely with informal learning institutions throughout all project phases – from initial conceptualization and planning to design development, as well as overseeing building contracts and administration.